ryantd42/NY-Legislative-Git/2023/S7363A-2023/bill.md

   ___________

- Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and Contracts
+ Introduced  by  Sen.  COONEY -- read twice and ordered printed, and when printed to be committed to the Committee on Procurement and  Contracts --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend part X of chapter 62 of the laws of  2003  amending  the general business law and other laws generally relating to implementing